APS Employment Database interactive interface (APSEDii)

 View the APS employees by Indigenous status and agency size dashboard.

-This Indigenous Status by Agency Size dashboard provides details about the whole of APS or by agency size for each year from 2003 to 2022.
+This Indigenous Status by Agency Size dashboard provides details about the whole of APS or by agency size for each year from 2005 to 2024.
 Agency level reporting is not provided to ensure the privacy of all employees, but still enables benchmarking against agencies of a similar size.

-Indigenous status details include the number of employees by classification, educational qualification, age group and the state where employees work.
-The proportion of non-ongoing employees and employees working part-time are also provided.
-This dashboard provides a trend by gender from 2003 to 2022.
-All details can be filtered by agency size and Indigenous status by year as at 30 June.
+All details can be filtered by agency size and Indigenous status by year as at 31 December.
 The ability to filter by Indigenous status allows the reader to compare employees who identify as Indigenous with those who do not, and employees who choose not to disclose their Indigenous status.
 The amount of missing data is also relevant as it helps to define the confidence level when using this data for future analysis.

 The agency size categories are as follows:

-‘Extra Small’ - fewer than 100 employees
+- ‘Extra Small’ - fewer than 100 employees

-‘Small’ - between 100 and 250 employees
+- ‘Small’ - between 100 and 250 employees

-‘Medium’ - between 250 and 1000 employees
+- ‘Medium’ - between 250 and 1000 employees

-‘Large’ - between 1000 and 10,000 employees
+- ‘Large’ - between 1000 and 10,000 employees

-‘Extra Large’ - over 10,000 employees
+- ‘Extra Large’ - over 10,000 employees

 Machinery of Government movements over the years affect agency size.
-The agency size is based on headcount at 30 June each year.
+The agency size is based on headcount at 31 December each year.

 View the APS Employment Data Release and data tables.